-To use the infra red port to connect to an IrDA mobile phone it must have a proper modem built in such as the Sony Ericsson’s.
+To use the infra red port to connect to an IrDA mobile phone it must have a proper modem built in such as the Sony Ericsson’s, a software modem will not suffice.
 An infrared modem (such as the Psion dacom travel modem) can be used.

 To enable the port type iron to disable the port type iroff.
 To test if the other end port is found after the iron commands is run, type ifconfig which will show local irda0 interface (and traffic) and then cat /proc/net/IrDA/discovery to show some details about the remote equipment.
 Then for instance after configuring ppp, you can connect to your dial up ISP via an IrDA mobile phone by typing iron and then pon.
 At time to disconnect, type poff then iroff.

 Remember to type iroff after the infra red port is finished with (this saves battery life).

 Communications to a Linux PC is also done using PPP.
 Copy over the files from the PC directory of pcfiles.tgz onto your Linux PC and put pcon and pcoff and ipm into /usr/bin on your Linux PC.
 Ensure they are chmod to executables, and edit them according to whether you will be using a serial link or IR link.

 Then to communicate between the Psion and the PC connect using the serial cable to PC com1 and type pcon on the PC and pcon on the Psion.
 The two are then connected by TCP/IP. use ftp or telnet to talk to each other but note, user accounts must be set up on each as you cannot telnet or ftp using root as a user normally.
 If the PC is running a web server you can browse its pages using the dillo browser.